Ms. Valerie Cichy

 AVID: Advancement Via Individual Determination

-Let me start by telling you a little bit about myself.
-I have lived in Mesa for the majority of my life.
-I even went to Ishikawa Elementary, Stapley Junior High and graduated from Mountain View High School in 2002.
+A little about myself.
+I grew up in Mesa (coming by way of Chicago) and attended Ishikawa Elementary, Stapley Junior High and graduating from Mountain View in 2002.
 While I was going to high school, I started going to college at Mesa Community College.
 After leaving there, I went to Arizona State University where I received a my degree in Secondary Education with an emphasis in Social Studies in 2006.
 Shortly after starting my career, I participated in a 3-year program with the TAH (Teaching American History Grant), in which this also provided me opportunities to present at the national level.
 In May 2012, I successfully completed a Masters in Education through Northern Arizona University.
 Upon completing my masters, I also obtained my gifted certification.
-Now that I have much of my schooling done, I take classes and programs that I am interested in or can help my current and future students!
+Since then, I have incorporated my love of travel with my love of learning.
+I have spent my time going on major road trip to Kentucky (to learn more on the Civil War, rural Mississippi (to learn more about Southern history and culture) and to Kansas City (to learn about cultural education experiences and WWI).

 Roles at Rhodes: